|

 The Reichhelm-Mackenzie Match.
 We doubt if anybody has been as much astonished at the result of this match as Captain Mackenzie himself.
 In six sittings the contest was decided by the resignation of Mr. Reichhelm, he having failed to score a single game against Captain Mackenzie's five.
 We regret, on some accounts, that the battle was not fought out, but Mr. Reichhelm is, of course, the best judge of the propriety of continuing such up-hill work.

-We have no intention of making excuses for this unexpected result of the match.
-We are naturally disappointed at it, as we had every reason to expect a very different issue, both from our general knowledge of our colleague's real Chess strength and from the result of his former play with his recent antagonist.
-We have no fault to find with anything or anybody connected with this match.
-Mr. Reichhelm and our self were received and treated with every courtesy, as might have been expected, and we are satisfied that the disappointment felt in Philadelphia is shared by many of the New York gentlemen who witnessed the match.
 There are one or two remarks which we may make without at all detracting from the laurels of the winner of this contest.
 In our judgment the result illustrates very strongly the advantage of practice in match playing.
 Out of sheer nervousness arising from the novelty of his position, Mr. Reichhelm played a full Knight below his ordinary strength, all through the match.
 In every instance (at least in the four games which we have seen at this time of writing) Mr. Reichhelm committed blunders so glaring as to prove that he was not at all in training for a contest with an experienced steady opponent.
 In the actual matter of Chess-play, we do not hesitate to express the opinion that the superiority was on Mr. Reichhelm's side.
 In no case was he outplayed by his adversary.
 Captain Mackenzie very sensibly adopted the wary policy of husbanding his forces, and allowing his antagonist to exhaust himself in his powerful attacks, counting upon the losses in the early part of the games to tell, as they always did, upon the issue.
-We do not like to refer to the theory advanced by the New York Tribune, in explanation of Mr. Reichhelm's failure.
-We were aware of his indisposition as early in the match as Saturday morning, but urged him to play at the usual hour.
-Knowing how liable any proposition for postponement was to misrepresentation, we thought it better to risk the loss of a game than to be thought desirous of evading the issue.
-Mr. Reichhelm is yet a comparatively you Chess player, and we believe that the effect of this match will not be lost upon him.
-The experience, bought at so high a price, is most valuable, and we hope at some future day to see him again cross swards with his late antagonist.
-Captain Mackenzie has fairly won the American championship, but we doubt if he will long be allowed to enjoy his laurels unchallenged.
-These contests give a greatly increased interest to the noble game, and there are not a few ambitious aspirants for Captain Mackenzie's laurels.
-He has gained them in a fair fight, and we congratulate him upon his victory.
-Daily Evening Bulletin, Philadelphia, 1866.03.23

 Albion, New York, 1866.03.24

-Chess In The Metropolis. - Last week we gave the result of the great chess match between Captain Mackenzie, of this city, and Mr. Reichhelm, of Philadelphia, up to that time, when, it will be remembered, the former had gained considerable advantage.
+Chess In The Metropolis.—Last week we gave the result of the great chess match between Captain Mackenzie, of this city, and Mr. Reichhelm, of Philadelphia, up to that time, when, it will be remembered, the former had gained considerable advantage.
 Play was resumed on Monday, and the match resulted on Tuesday in the victory of the Captain, by the resignation of Mr. Reichhelm, on the plea of sickness, under which he had labored since the Friday previous.
 It is unfortunate that Mr. Reichhelm should have been obliged to resign for such a cause, as this match was looked upon as a test of strength between the leading players of the two cities.
 We therefore hope that another meeting may be arranged so soon as the gentleman from the Quaker City shall have recovered his health.
 The result of the late encounter was: Captain Mackenzie won five; drawn, one.

 New York Clipper, 1866.03.31